Need help with other JFrog products?

-You can use Property Search to search for npm packages according to their name or version.
+You can use the Property Search to search for npm packages according to their name or version.

-The npm client saves caches of packages that were downloaded, as well as the JSON metadata responses (named
+The npm client saves cached packages that were downloaded, as well as the JSON metadata responses (named

 The JSON metadata cache files contain URLs which the npm client uses to communicate with the server, as well as other ETag elements sent by previous requests.